Adele: Influences and favourite musicians

 Adele credited Amy Winehouse and her album Frank for inspiring her to learn how to play the guitar.

 In 2002, 14-year-old Adele discovered Etta James and Ella Fitzgerald as she stumbled on the artists' CDs in the jazz section of her local music store.
 She was struck by their appearance on the album covers.
 Adele states she then "started listening to Etta James every night for an hour," and in the process was getting "to know my own voice."
 She has credited Amy Winehouse and her 2003 album Frank with inspiring her to take up the guitar, saying: "If it wasn't for Amy and Frank, one hundred per cent I wouldn't have picked up a guitar, I wouldn't have written 'Daydreamer' or 'Hometown [Glory]' and I wrote 'Someone like You' on the guitar too."

 Adele has also expressed admiration for Lana Del Rey, Grimes, Chvrches, FKA Twigs, Alabama Shakes, Kanye West, Rihanna, Britney Spears, Frank Ocean, Queen, and Stevie Nicks.
 In 2017, she described Beyoncé as a particular inspiration, calling her "[the] artist of my life" and added "the other artists who mean that much to me are all dead."
 Adele cited Madonna's 1998 album Ray of Light as a "chief inspiration" for her album 25.
-She stated that the release of 25 and her own comeback was inspired by the enigmatic Kate Bush who in 2014 made a comeback to the stage 35 years after her last live shows from her only tour in 1979.
+She stated that the release of 25 and her own comeback was inspired by Kate Bush, who made a comeback to the stage in 2014, 35 years after her last live shows from her only tour in 1979.
 Adele mentioned that Max Martin's work on Taylor Swift's "I Knew You Were Trouble" was the inspiration behind her song "Send My Love (To Your New Lover)", saying: "I was like, 'Who did this?'
 I knew it was Taylor, and I've always loved her, but this is a totally other side – like, 'I want to know who brought that out in her.'
 I was unaware that I knew who Max Martin was.
 I Googled him, and I was like, 'He's literally written every massive soundtrack of my life.'
 So I got my management to reach out.
 They came to London, and I took my guitar along and was like, 'I've got this riff,' and then 'Send My Love' happened really quickly."